BritWallace/Help-Project/README.md

 ## Description

-_A React app that can keep track ticket issues._
+_A React app that can keep track of any ticket issues and it will display how long the issue had been posted ._

 ## Component Diagram